 The main attraction of the city is the Basilica of the Annunciation.
 It is believed that this is the exact place where the angel Gabriel announced Virgin Mary about her pregnancy.
-It is also supposed to be built over the remains of the cave-house where Virgin Mary lived during her childhood.
+It is also supposed to be built over the remains of the cave house where the Virgin Mary lived during her childhood.
 Throughout the complex, you can find many mosaics with Marian representations of different countries.

 Places to Visit in Israel: The Dome of the Rock

 It’s the most iconic landmark in Jerusalem.
-This building is the third holiest site for Muslims and it stands at the top of Temple Mount.
-The Dome of the Rock can be seen from many spots of the city, so whenever I got lost, I just had to look for the shiny golden dome to find my way.
+This building is the third holiest site for Muslims, and it stands at the top of the Temple Mount.
+The Dome of the Rock can be seen from many spots in the city, so whenever I got lost, I just had to look for the shiny golden dome to find my way.

 Sadly, it is also a place where a lot of confrontation has happened, so it is not always open to visitors for safety reasons.
 Don’t get me wrong, Israel and Jerusalem are very safe to visit, but that is because there are always security measures operating.
 Make sure you visit this site as soon as possible when arriving in Jerusalem so you don’t miss the chance.